VITUS Private Clinic

 If the tumor nodes growing in the body at different sites – so-called metastases – are identified by close-meshed imaging diagnostics (CT – computer tomography, MRI – magnetic resonance imaging, PET – positron emission tomography) and then selectively destroyed focally, these patients live longer ais patients in whom only systemic anti-hormonal or chemotherapy is administered in the case of an existing metastasis.

 Focal destruction of metastases can occur in a variety of ways.
-The principle of tumor mass reduction is therefore an important key to the longer survival of cancer patients.
+The principle of tumor mass reduction is therefore an important key to longer survival of cancer patients.

 Focal

-with Irreversible
+with irreversible

 If imaging shows that only one or a few lymph node metastases are present, these can be destroyed – ablated – by inserting instruments into the lymph node through the skin (percutaneously), usually CT-guided.